 apt-get purge packagename apt-get remove --purge packagename

 Removes orphaned packages i.e. installed packages that used to be installed as a dependency, but aren’t any longer.
-Use this after removing a package which had installed dependencies you’re no longer interested in.
+Use this after removing a package that had installed dependencies you’re no longer interested in.

-You will attempt to remove then not used dependencies anymore in one step.
+You will attempt to remove the not used dependencies anymore in one step.

 aptitude remove packagename aptitude purge packagename